-Believe it or not, record sales are at an all-time high — whether it’s due to their cool aesthetic, superior sound quality or simple nostalgia value, records are a fantastic way to revive old favorites and discover new ones.
+Believe it or not, record sales are at an all-time high — whether it’s due to their cool aesthetic or superior sound quality, records are a fantastic way to revive old favorites and discover new ones.
 And thanks in part to the vinyl revival, turntables aren’t as expensive as they used to be, but it can be difficult to determine which players are not only worth investing in, but also how they’ll work once you have them.
 With the rise of Bluetooth among all of our devices, it was only a matter of time before that trend hit record players as well.

 Gone are the days of worrying and fussing over audio cables, as these players can connect to your portable speakers, AirPods, or any other Bluetooth device you can imagine.
 Set up is easy and breezy, leaving you with plenty of time to focus on what matters most: listening to your favorite album.
 With this in mind, we’ve rounded up some of the best Bluetooth record players on the market — check them out below.

 1. Sony PS-LX310BT Bluetooth Record Player

 We loved this record player so much that we wrote an entire review dedicated to this product and named it one of the top Christmas gifts of the year.
 While you should absolutely go and read our full review, the tl;dr version of it is this: Sony’s player is an extremely versatile and well-constructed Bluetooth record player that will fit seamlessly into your existing audio setup, whatever it may be.
 Already have high-quality speakers?
 Slot this in with no issue.
 Looking to invest in a quality amp at some point?
 There’s a setting for that.
 Want to just connect it to your AirPods?
 You’re good.
 We really can’t recommend it enough.
 It more than earns its reputation as the best Bluetooth record player available today.

 2. Audio-Technica LP60XBT Bluetooth Record Player